Inya (Sea of Okhotsk)

-The Inya (Иня) is a river in Khabarovsk Krai, Russian Far East.
+The Inya (Иня) is a river in Okhotsky District, Khabarovsk Krai, Russian Far East.
 It has a drainage basin of 19700 km2 and a length of 330 km.
 The river is a tourist destination for rafting and kayaking.

 The basin of the Inya is a spawning ground for salmon.
 Other fish species are also abundant in its waters, as well as crab fisheries near the mouth.

 Course

 The Inya river has its source at an elevation of 953 m in the Khel-Degi (Хэл-Дэги) lake, part of a lake system of the eastern end of the Suntar-Khayata range.

 The Inya flows roughly southwards across mountainous terrain with waterfalls and rapids in an area of mountain tundra.
 The Kheidzhan Range on the left side of its valley separates it from the Taui (Kava) basin in the east.
-In its last stretch the river expands and fans out in many arms through a widening floodplain.
+In its last stretch the river expands and fans out in many arms through a widening floodplain parallel to the Ulbeya to the west.
 Finally it flows into the Sea of Okhotsk by the Novaya Inya settlement.
 There are no other inhabited places near the river.

 The main tributary of the Inya is the 210 km long Nilgysy that joins it in its middle course from the right.
 The river freezes before mid October and stays frozen until mid May.